MwithHeart/writetech-accelerator-portfolio-mariam/docs/documentation-tooling/reference/procedural-animations.md

 import resVideo from 'assets/opacity.webm';
 import bopVideo from 'assets/bop.webm';-->

 If you're here, it means you want to make some cool animations and that's nice.
-In this guide, you will learn about procedural animations and why they matter.
+This is a guide on procedural animations and why they matter.

 :::tip
 We recommend checking out [basics of animations](https://pixieditor.net/docs/usage/animating/getting-started/) and [getting started with nodes](https://pixieditor.net/docs/usage/node-graph/getting-started-with-node-graph/) first, to make it easier to understand this guide.
-With that, let's dive in.
+With that, it's time to dive in.
 :::

-## Introduction to Procedural Animations
+## Introduction to procedural animations

-A Procedural Animation is an animation that is generated based on logic and input parameters.
-It is important to not confuse this with generative AI (such as ChatGPT), as those make use of prompts instead.
+A Procedural Animation is an animation that's generated based on logic and input parameters.
+It's important to not confuse this with generative AI (such as ChatGPT), as those make use of prompts instead.

-## Some Important Animation Nodes
+## Some important animation nodes

 Here are some important animation nodes which make animating easier: